 We do this to prevent notifications being sent to your support addresses.
 If we did send email to one of them, they would automatically forward that email back to Zendesk Support, creating another ticket.
 This process would then continue to loop, resulting in many tickets or comments.

 Bulk mail and no-reply addresses do not create tickets

 We prevent certain email from creating tickets by default.
 These might be things that are clearly bulk mail or messages that identify as machines.
 We also do not create tickets by default when the sender is a no-reply address.
 These are mostly governed by suspended tickets.
 You can whitelist these if you know that the sender is safe.

 When a ticket is created on behalf of a bulk sender, we suppress automatic notifications.
 Agent comments will still trigger notifications, but to avoid mail loops we'll suppress any message that is sent when no comment is added.
 This is true when your recover these messages from suspension, or when you whitelist such users.

 Fall-back limitations for ticket updates by a user in an hour

-As a last resort form of prevention, Zendesk imposes a limit to the number of updates a single user can make to any one ticket within an hour.
-The limit is exactly 20 updates.
+As a last resort form of prevention, Zendesk limits the number of updates a single user can make within an hour.
+We have a limit of 20 emails from the same user within an hour.
 Beyond that, the next 20 updates will be suspended.
 If more than 40 are received, all additional updates within that hour will be rejected (meaning they won't even create suspended tickets).
 This serves as a way to prevent mail loops we don't catch from becoming serious problems.

 This limitation won't work if the loop other system doesn't use the same email address every time.
 We have seen systems that use a new email address for each automated message, for example.